PricelessToolkit/CapiBridge/README.md

 ### _Contributors_

 > [!NOTE]
 >  If you're ready to contribute to the project, your support would be greatly appreciated.
-Due to time constraints, I may not be able to quickly verify new "features" or completely new "code" functionality, so please create a new code/script in the new folder.
+Due to time constraints, I may not be able to quickly verify new "features" or completely new "code" functionality, so please create a new code/script in the new folder. it's important to note that you can add a new topic in the gateway by adding `publishIfKeyExists(doc, "s", "/speed");` in gateway `ESP1.ino` file.

 ____________